czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 the wives' earnings, another indication suggesting wives' investments in their husbands' earning capacity.

---------ACADEMIC FACTS AND FALLACIES------
+# ACADEMIC FACTS AND FALLACIES

-Having an endowment means that an institution does not have to earn its way by the sale of goods or services to a satisfied clientele.

 The principle of faculty self-governance is therefore central to the operation of an academic institution.

-In these areas outside their expertise, including areas in which there is no such thing as expertise, professors can simply indulge their personal prejudices at no cost to themselves.

 In reality, some professors at various colleges and universities have openly admitted to selecting textbooks on the basis of bonuses paid to them by the publishers of particular textbooks.

-The concentration of classes within a narrow band of hours also means that the college must build and maintain more classrooms than if the classes were spread out from early morning through the end of the day.
+**Interesting**: The concentration of classes within a narrow band of hours also means that the college must build and maintain more classrooms than if the classes were spread out from early morning through the end of the day.